Allen J. Bard: Research and career

+Personal life and death

+Bard was married to Fran Bard until her death in August 2016.
+He died in Austin on February 11, 2024, at the age of 90.

 Awards and honors

 Among Bard's awards are the Priestley Medal in 2002 and the 2008 Wolf Prize in Chemistry.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1990.

 On February 1, 2013, President Barack Obama presented Allen Bard with a National Medal of Science for Chemistry, alongside fellow UT-Austin academic John Goodenough who received the corresponding award for engineering.
 "I am proud to honor these inspiring American innovators," Obama said.
 "They represent the ingenuity and imagination that has long made this nation great – and they remind us of the enormous impact a few good ideas can have when these creative qualities are unleashed in an entrepreneurial environment."

 On January 13, 2014, Allen Bard was awarded the Enrico Fermi Award along with Andrew Sessler.
 In 2019 he received the King Faisal International Prize in Chemistry.

 The Electrochemical Society established the Allen J. Bard Award in 2013 to recognize distinguished contributions to electrochemical science.

-He was awarded the ACS Fisher Award in Analytical Chemistry in 1984 and the Charles N. Reilley Award in 1984.
+Bard was awarded the ACS Fisher Award in Analytical Chemistry in 1984 and the Charles N. Reilley Award in 1984.
 He was granted the Eastern Analytical Symposium Award in 1990.

-Personal life

-Bard was married to Fran Bard until her death in August 2016.